Independent Members of the COG: HWA's Comments, Plus Questions and Answers

 By COGwriter

 Since the death of Herbert W. Armstrong (HWA) and the apostasy in the Worldwide Church of God (WCG), the Church has been scattered (e.g. Mark 14:27).
 Many are in various groups and many are independent.
-The purpose of this article is to encourage those who are independent who think they are Philadelphian to consider that they may wish to support the Living Church of God (LCG).
+The purpose of this article is to encourage those who are independent who think they are Philadelphian to consider that they may wish to support the Philadelphian work.

-This article is not directed to those that do not claim to follow the teachings and practices of the WCG when HWA was alive (although there are some comments about "semi-independents" towards the end).
+This article is not intended to be directed to those that do not claim to follow the basic teachings and practices of the WCG when HWA was alive (although there are some comments about "semi-independents" towards the end).
+Here is a link to a related sermon: Church of God Unity.

-With all the confusion and misreporting that has occurred in the last several years, we in LCG appreciate that there are Philadelphians outside the Living Church of God.
-However, this is not an excuse for zealous Christians to become "independent", nor should zealous Christians who learn the truth remain "independent".
+With all the confusion and misreporting that has occurred in the last several years, we can appreciate that there are Philadelphians who are scattered.
+However, this is not an excuse for zealous Christians to become "independent," nor should zealous Christians who learn the truth remain "independent."

 Herbert W. Armstrong wrote that the first "purpose of the Church" was to proclaim:

-...the coming kingdom of God to the world… The 'loner'-the individual Christian' who wants to climb up into the kingdom some other way than by Christ and His way through His Church-is not being trained in Christ's manner of training, to rule and reign with Christ in his kingdom!… The person who says, 'I will get my salvation alone, outside of the Church' is totally deceived (Mystery of the Ages.
-1985, p.
-270).
+...the coming kingdom of God to the world… The 'loner'-the individual Christian' who wants to climb up into the kingdom some other way than by Christ and His way through His Church-is not being trained in Christ's manner of training, to rule and reign with Christ in his kingdom!… The person who says, 'I will get my salvation alone, outside of the Church' is totally deceived.

 HWA Asked